-Process includes public informational meetings, preliminary engineering design and estimates, soil borings, TV inspections of sanitary sewers, preparation of plans and preliminary assessment rolls.
+Process includes public informational meetings, preliminary engineering design and estimates, soil borings, TV inspections of sanitary sewers, evaluation of water infrastructure, preparation of plans and preliminary assessment rolls.

-Provide feasibility report to City Council on February 13th.
-A public improvement hearing could be held by City Council on March 13, 2018 at 7:00 p.m.
-Notification procedures are adhered to via newspaper, website updates, e-mail notifications, letters, and the Engineering Department's Facebook page.
+Provide feasibility report to City Council on February 12th.
+A public improvement hearing could be held by City Council on March 12, 2019 at 7:00 p.m.
+Notification procedures are adhered to via newspaper, website updates, e-mail notifications, and letters.
 If project proceeds, the next steps will be final design, plans and specifications, advertisement for bids and award of contract by City Council.

-Construction takes place during the summer, followed by a final assessment hearing in the fall of 2018.
-Assessments will be payable in October 2018 or put on real estate taxes for 10 or 20 years starting in 2019.
+Construction takes place during the summer, followed by a final assessment hearing in the fall of 2019.
+Assessments will be payable in October 2019 or put on real estate taxes for 15 years for residential property and 20 years for commercial properties starting in 2020.